Trump knife crime comments 'ridiculous'

 Trump's London knife crime comments ridiculous, says surgeon

-A London surgeon has hit back at US President Donald Trump for criticising the level of knife crime in the city while defending US gun laws.
+A senior London surgeon has hit back at US President Donald Trump for criticising the level of knife crime in the city while defending US gun laws.

-Prof Karim Brohi, a trauma surgeon at the Royal London Hospital, said it was "ridiculous" to suggest firearms could help combat knife violence.
+Prof Karim Brohi, who heads the group overseeing the city's trauma treatment, said it was "ridiculous" to suggest guns could help combat knife violence.

 He said the capital faced a "serious issue" but gunshot wounds were at least twice as lethal as knife injuries.